 If not for product ops, many of the catch-all requests would fall to product managers.
 The product teams are certainly equipped to take on this work but doing so would take them away from solving customer problems.

 Another byproduct of serving as a catch-all is that the unexpected is your only constant.
 Plan for the week ahead but know that it will be thrown askew with random asks.

 Whereas in prior Product roles, where my scope of work was mostly contained to consumer web experiences, the past year had a ton of initiatives.
 An interesting find is that the rubric used to survive a year in product ops is the same as that in Product Management:

 - Talk to every stakeholder to gain a firm understanding of the problem.

 - Stitch every point together to illuminate the way forward.

 Clear the skies

 This applies especially to former Product Managers and leaders.
-While fulfilling my Product Operations duties, I noticed spare cognitive cycles defaulting to A/B tests, designs, and features for our site and started recording ideas to a small but steadily growing list.
+While fulfilling my product operations duties, I noticed cycles defaulting to A/B tests, designs, and features for our site and started recording ideas to a small but steadily growing list.
 It’s of paramount importance to respect the shared boundaries between product operations and product management.

-Product Managers openly welcome ideas but prioritization remains exclusively their purview.
-This is not to say that product operations is regulated to just backlog contributors.
-Affording product managers clear skies to fly remains our exclusive purview.
-Removing cross functional blockers, building repeatable constructs, and maintaining consistent comms ultimately improve velocity.
+Product Managers openly welcome ideas, but prioritization remains their priority.
+This is not to say that product ops managers are regulated to just backlog contributors.
+Affording product managers clear skies to fly remains our priority.
+Removing cross-functional blockers, building repeatable constructs, and maintaining consistent comms ultimately improve speed.